Skip to main content

 During the Covid-19 pandemic all meetings will be held online as virtual events.

-MEAP-TT meetings Date Topics Location
+Date MEAP-TT meetings Topics Recordings and Presentations

 • contributions for UN Decade (ForeSea, CoastPredict, SynObs, …)